ssMaritime.com & ssMaritime.net

 SS Ivory

-Ausonia seen with her new name and a rather drab blue funnel
+Ausonia seen with her new name and what is a rather drab blue funnel

 Photo by & © 2006 George Koutsoukis